Women in Francoist Spain: Milicianas

 The end of the Civil War, and the victory of Nationalist forces, saw the return of traditional gender roles to Spain.
 This included the unacceptability of women serving in combat roles in the military.
 After the war, many milicianas faced difficulties.
 This included the general population being subjected to a propaganda war that ridiculed their involvement in the conflict.
 At the same time, the new government sought them out to put them in prison or torture them.
 Many fighters were also illiterate, and found this to be restrict later activities.
 This was coupled with restrictions placed on some when in exile in France that limited their opportunities.
 For those who remained politically active, they had to deal with open sexism in the Communist Party and in anarchist circles.

 Some milicianas never retired.
 They instead continued active violence against the state as part of communist and anarchist cells, using terrorism like tactics.
 This included bombing Guardia Civil positions, robbing banks and attacking offices of Falanage.
-Women involved with this resistance effort included Victoria Pujolar, Adelaida Abarca and Angelita Ramis.
+Women involved with this resistance effort included Victòria Pujolar, Adelaida Abarca Izquierdo and Angelita Ramis.
 These women, and women like them, served as go betweens for exiled leaders in France and those on the ground in Spain.
 They worked with Communist Party leaders to plan attacks.

 Exiles

 Following the collapse of Republic in 1938 and the establishment of recognition of the Nationalist government in February 1939, many women went into exile.
 Women in refugee camps in France often found themselves in squalid conditions.
 Pregnant women had few facilities to give birth and they were often poorly suited.
 Swiss aid worker Elizabeth Eidenbenz arrived to the camps on the frontier in December 1939, and immediately set about improving maternity services.
 In the period between December 1939 and February 1944, the facilities she helped to establish saw 597 births of Spanish, Polish and Jewish women.
 Eidenbenz assisted many of the women in getting papers and visas for themselves and their children.
 Despite better facilities, many things could not be done including cesarian sections.
-As a consequence, infant morality rates remained high, with many newborns dying within weeks of their birth.
+As a consequence, infant mortality rates remained high, with many newborns dying within weeks of their birth.